It’s Time to Get Ready For Some Changes To The UK Driving Test

 To replace them there are two new manoeuvres that you could be asked to complete along with parallel parking.
-So your examiner may ask you to trive forwards into a parking bay in a public car park, and then safely reverse out again or pull up on the right of the road, reverse a short distance and then rejoin traffic.
+So your examiner may ask you to park in a bay in a public car park, and then safely reverse out again or pull up on the right of the road, reverse a short distance and then rejoin traffic.

 “Show Me Tell Me” question, now done on the move

-You’ll be asked do the show me part of show me/tell me on the move.
-For example you could be asked to demonstrate how to wash the windscreen or operate the heater while you are driving.
-This is currently done at the start of the test when you are sitting still.
+Currently, these safety questions are asked before you start driving.
+Nothing changes for ‘tell me’ question but you’ll now be asked the ‘show me’ part of question while you’re actually driving.
+For example, the examiner might ask you to demonstrate how to wash the windscreen or operate the heater while you are driving.
+This is currently done at the start of the test when the car is stationary.